- County Government

 Minnesota Seed Laws

 The CAI duties also include help to enforce the seed law.
 A sufficient amount of seed is collected and tested each year within the county to ensure the protection of the citizens and businesses through correctly labeled seed.
 If you are a seed dealer in Le Sueur County, please contact your local CAI with your business name, contact information, address, and number.

 Pesticide Applicator Licensing

 The CAI also administers the Pesticide Applicator Licensing Exams for Le Sueur County.
-New in September 2018, Le Sueur County now offers electronic exams for immediate test results in addition to paper exams.
+Le Sueur County offers electronic exams.